muhme/joomla-branches-tester/README.md

         For those with a taste for the finer details, the comments are a gourmet treat.

 <details>
-  <summary>There are a good dozen Docker containers that provide the functionality.</summary>
+  <summary>There are a dozen Docker containers that provide the functionality.</summary>

 ---